simonis/GraalJsTest/Safepoints.md

      ...
 ```

-In the case the safepoint is armed, calling the thread local action from the compiled method through the `Stub<HotSpotThreadLocalHandshake.doHandshake(Object)void>` stub looks as follows:
+If the safepoint is armed, calling the thread local action from the compiled method through the `Stub<HotSpotThreadLocalHandshake.doHandshake(Object)void>` stub looks as follows:

 ```java
 (gdb) call pns($sp, $rbp, $pc)